What is Academic Dishonesty?

 - Students should not collaborate on homework assignments or take-home tests/quizzes without advance authorization from the instructor.

-"Intentional and unauthorized falsification or invention of any information or citation in an academic course or exercise."
+"Unauthorized falsification or invention of any information or citation in an academic course or exercise."

 - "Invented" information may not be used in any laboratory experiment or other academic exercise without notice to and authorization from the instructor.